-With 1053 Steel Efficiency Review® visits now completed for businesses of all shapes and sizes across a full spectrum of steel industries; we have found Continuous Improvement must be backed up by leadership, also known as “walking the walk”.
+With our Steel Efficiency Review® visits, we have found Continuous Improvement must be backed up by leadership, also known as “walking the walk”.

 “Walking The Walk” requires the behaviour of going to where the work is being carried out and learning to see the situation in a very different way.
 This habit is very hard to form, since we tend to rely on assumptions formed from our experience or from what someone has told us based on beliefs rather than facts.
 It is only when we “Go To See” that we can uncover “Key Findings”.